tranlv/kaggle-solution/README.md

 #Description:

 The repo contains some of knowledge-based kaggle contest that I participated.
-My aim of these contest is to learn and apply/predictive/ML models into practical problems
+The aim of these contests is to learn and apply predictive/ML models into practical problems

 #List of attempted contests: